Advantages of Chapter 13

 If the debtor wants to keep the collateral securing a particular claim, the plan must provide that the holder of the secured claim receive at least the value of the collateral.
 If the obligation underlying the secured claim was used to buy the collateral (e.g., a car loan), and the debt was incurred within certain time frames before the bankruptcy filing, the plan must provide for full payment of the debt, not just the value of the collateral (which may be less due to depreciation).
 Payments to certain secured creditors (i.e., the home mortgage lender), may be made over the original loan repayment schedule (which may be longer than the plan) so long as any arrearage is made up during the plan.
-The debtor should consult an attorney to determine the proper treatment of secured claims in the plan.
+The debtor should consult a chapter 13 bankruptcy attorney in Birmingham, AL to determine the proper treatment of secured claims in the plan.

 The plan need not pay unsecured claims in full as long it provides that the debtor will pay all projected “disposable income” over an “applicable commitment period,” and as long as unsecured creditors receive at least as much under the plan as they would receive if the debtor’s assets were liquidated under chapter 7.
 In chapter 13, “disposable income” is income (other than child support payments received by the debtor) less amounts reasonably necessary for the maintenance or support of the debtor or dependents and less charitable contributions up to 15% of the debtor’s gross income.
 If the debtor operates a business, the definition of disposable income excludes those amounts which are necessary for ordinary operating expenses.
 The “applicable commitment period” depends on the debtor’s current monthly income.
 The applicable commitment period must be three years if current monthly income is less than the state median for a family of the same size and five years if the current monthly income is greater than a family of the same size.
 The plan may be less than the applicable commitment period (three or five years) only if unsecured debt is paid in full over a shorter period.